Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 but for now it works well as-is.

 Generally, ElasticSearch queries are done using the `ElasticSearch` Eel helper.
-In case you want to retieve a *list of nodes*, you'll generally do:
+In case you want to retrieve a *list of nodes*, you'll generally do:
 ```
 nodes = ${ElasticSearch.query(site)....execute()}
 ```